 Property Returns – Choose the Right Method for You

-Each method has its benefits and shortcomings, so there isn’t one best method.
+Both, the diminishing value method and prime cost method, have their benefits and shortcomings when you claim deductions, so there isn’t one best method.
 However, it is essential to realise that once you have chosen your strategy, you can’t change it!
-Property Returns can help you choose between prime cost vs diminishing value and ensure you get the best depreciation method to suit your needs.
-Our expert team of tax practitioners and quantity surveyors will guide you through the value of your property and how it fits into your financial aspirations as an investor.
-If you are looking for more information on depreciation value, or if you’re looking to get more out of your portfolio and make the most of your tax, get in touch with us today on our website or call us on 1300 829 221.
+Property Returns can help you choose between prime cost vs diminishing value and ensure you get the best depreciation method and depreciation schedule to suit your cash flow and economic growth.
+Our expert team of tax practitioners and quantity surveyors will guide you through the value of your investment property and how it fits into your financial aspirations as an investor.
+If you are looking for more information on depreciation value and claiming depreciation on investment properties, expert advice on your tax depreciation schedule creation, or if you’re looking to get more out of your portfolio and make the most of your tax, get in touch with us today on our website or call us on 1300 829 221.